simondotsh/DirSync/README.md

 `Import-Module .\DirSync.psm1`

 ## Sync-LAPS
-Uses the DirSync LDAP control to synchronize LAPS' attribute `ms-Mcs-AdmPwd`.
+Uses the DirSync LDAP control to synchronize Legacy Microsoft LAPS' attribute `ms-Mcs-AdmPwd` and Windows LAPS' `msLAPS-Password`.
 Requires `DS-Replication-Get-Changes` and `DS-Replication-Get-Changes-In-Filtered-Set`.

 ### Synchronize the LAPS password of all computer accounts using the current domain context
 `Sync-LAPS`